ivogeorg/ce-learning-progression-002-bouncing-sprites/learning-progression-with-la-schema.md

 ```
 We see that variable declaration is the same as for built-in types to the left of the assignment, with the class name being the data type.
 To the right of the assignment, we use the `new` keyword and call the constructor, with any necessary arguments, by specifying the class name, as if it were a function.
 (In fact, it is a function, namely, the constructor.)

 We also see that the selector operator `.` works just like for built-in composite types like `string` and array.
 In fact, `string` is internally declared as a class in JavaScript.
-MakeCode has several classes that are specific to the micro:bit, the one that we are prodominantly going to work with being the `game.Sprite`, which is just a lit LED that can move around, go brighter or dimmer, bounce off the "walls", etc.
+MakeCode has several classes that are specific to the micro:bit, the one that we are prodominantly going to work with being the `game.LedSprite`, which is just a lit LED that can move around, go brighter or dimmer, bounce off the "walls", etc.

 #### 2. Apply